tomaspozo/resend-box/DEVELOPMENT.md

 # Development Guide

-This guide explains how to develop, test, and use Resend Sandbox locally without installing the published package.
+This guide explains how to develop, test, and use Resend Box locally without installing the published package.

 ## Prerequisites